 For many of us, we found this line of work after being in awe by our own life-shaking education abroad experience.
 We love working with students, are passionate about education, and the fact that we get to support an educational experience abroad for college students is the icing on the cake.

 What may be difficult to anticipate as an international educator entering this role is the all-encompassing nature of this work.
 This is the expectation that you are available for all of the late-night visits to the hospital, that you sleep with one ear open in the event that your emergency on-call phone rings, and that you lead by example 24/7 in a residential community that to some might feel like a fish bowl.

 I would give you a run-down of my daily life abroad, except that every day was different.
 The things that I loved about this role were flexible work hours, an amazing group of talented, curious, and ambitious students, and in the case of Greece, fried feta cheese.
 Sometimes, this role allowed for lesson planning in my PJs in the middle of the day, or grading papers in one of Thessaloniki’s character-packed quaint cafes.
-Sometimes, I would lead programs at 10:00pm on a Friday night, or plan and execute a program occurring on the weekend to give students the opportunity to visit one of Greece’s National Parks.
+Sometimes, I would lead programs at 10:00pm on a Friday night, or plan a program occurring on the weekend to give students the opportunity to visit one of Greece’s National Parks.